kirillzyusko/react-native-bundle-splitter/docs/docs-fundamentals-getting-started.md

 <p style="text-align:center">
  <img src="./assets/bundle-splitting.png"></img>
- <i>On green part of this picture, we can see that all components/screens are divided into different groups.
-It allows you to load the application much faster, because instead of loading the entire bundle (red picture), you can load only the parts that we need.</i>
+ <i>On green part of this picture, you can see that all components/screens are divided into different groups.
+It allows you to load the application much faster, because instead of loading the entire bundle (red picture), you can load only the parts that you need.</i>
 </p>

 ## Features